 would be 4-7-7 or even 2-7-7.

-A good way to water the Peyote is to “bottom” water.
+An excellent way to water the Peyote is to “bottom” water them.
 Just put them in the sink

 with a small amount of water for a few minutes.
 The “bottom” watering method